Vaisala: Recovering from the wars

-Vigorous 1970s and 80s
+1970s-1980s

 The 1970s and 1980s were busy decades for Vaisala.
 Thin-film technology was developed for Vaisala HUMICAP® relative humidity sensors - the first in the world.
 The Vaisala CORA Automatic Sounding System - along with automatic weather stations, road weather stations and aviation weather systems – was introduced.
 In 1975, Vaisala employed over 200 people.
 During the 1980s, numerous new offices were established to ensure the company's ability to serve customers worldwide – in the UK, Japan, USA, Germany, and Australia.
 A traffic weather company was also acquired in the UK.
 Vaisala's first cleanroom was built to enable the design and manufacture of semiconductors in-house.
 Vaisala BAROCAP® barometric pressure sensor technology was introduced, as well as a new radiosonde family - the Vaisala Radiosonde RS80 (1981–2008).
 These units made use of a water-activated wet battery that had a very long storage life and high power density but a limited working life.
 The Professor Vilho Väisälä Award was established in cooperation with the WMO, to stimulate interest in meteorological research involving meteorological observation methods and instruments.

 The radiosondes have also been used in many upper air ozone research studies using an attached detector that had the sensor data multiplexed with the standard meteorology dataset.
 GPS positioning information was added to gain more accurate wind speed information.